From Spam to Breach: Real WordPress Security Incident & Credential Compromise Case Study

 They modified file permissions to make cleanup more difficult and to maintain persistence.

-This was not automated behavior.
+This was not automated—it was deliberate.
 It was deliberate.
 Each step built on the previous one.

 Evidence Highlights of this Security Incident